xNeuralAgent/socialagi-ex-webapp/README.md

 ### Getting Started

 Samantha is a Next.js project.
-It requires one environment variable to be set
+After cloning the repo, this project requires one environment variable to be set
 ```
 export OPENAI_API_KEY=your_api_key
 ```
-After installing npm locally,
+Then, after installing npm locally,
 ```
 npm install
 ```
-Then, run the development server:
+Run the development server:
 ```bash
 npm run dev
 ```